 About the Lab

 The lab pursues research on a variety of solutions to these problems founded on principles of probabilistic machine learning.
-Current research includes fusions of probabilistic and deep learning models for learning from incomplete and irregularly sampled data, the study of active learning and zero-shot learning for improving predictive performance in the low labeled data setting, and the study of computationally efficient Bayesian deep learning methods for deployment in resource constrained settings.
+Current research includes fusions of probabilistic and deep learning models for learning from incomplete and irregularly sampled data, the study of domain adaptation and active learning for improving predictive performance in the low labeled data setting, and the study of computationally efficient Bayesian deep learning methods for deployment in resource constrained settings.

 The Lab’s research is informed by multiple real-world applications domains and machine learning deployment contexts including clinical and mobile health, embedded systems, and the Internet of Things.
 The lab is deeply engaged in large-scale interdisciplinary research projects and collaborates with computer scientists, engineers, statisticians, behavioral scientists and clinicians locally and across the country.

-The lab’s research has been supported by a number of grants, many of which are large-scale national collaborations including the NIH-funded MD2K Center and follow-on projects, the NIH-funded ILHBN Network, and the ARL-funded IoBT Collaborative Research Alliance.
+The lab’s research has been supported by a number of grants, many of which are large-scale national collaborations including multiple NIH-funded centers (MassAITC, MD2K, mDOT), the NIH-funded ILHBN Network, and the ARL-funded IoBT Collaborative Research Alliance.

 |[2018-2022] Operationalizing Behavioral Theory for mHealth: Dynamics, Context, and Personalization (with Donna Spruijt-Metz, USC and Predrag Klasnja, U. Michigan).
 See the ILHBN Network website.|